Cutwell/python-auto-gui/README.md

 ## Themeing
 Tkinter supports themes to improve the default look and feel of the GUI.
-[rdbende/Azure-ttk-theme](https://github.com/rdbende/Azure-ttk-theme) is the default theme shipped with this package (with "light" (default) and "dark" themes).
+[rdbende/Azure-ttk-theme](https://github.com/rdbende/Azure-ttk-theme) is the theme used in screenshots for this package (with "light" (default) and "dark" themes).
+If no theme folder is found in `themes/azure.tcl` relative to the main `.py` file, the default tkinter theme is used.

 *Setting a new theme*
 ```python